Spatially Derived Clusters

 image.alpha = 0)

-Figure 7: Spatial overlay of both BANKSY derived clusters and gene expression derived clusters.
+Figure 7: Spatial overlay of both BANKSY derived clusters and gene expression derived clusters for both samples.

-What differences do you notice between the two clusters?
+What differences do you notice between the two clustering results?

 Sometimes when you have many clusters, it can be challenging to visualize each cluster at once.
 So here, we provide the code to use facet_wrap() to create separate figures for each cluster to more easily view each cluster: